exercise a dog with osteoarthritis dog after swimming

 Try Low-Impact Exercises

-Aside from walking your fur baby at a nearby park or around your neighborhood, there are plenty of low-impact activities you can enjoy together.
+Aside from walking your dog at a nearby park or around your neighborhood, there are plenty of low-impact activities you can enjoy together.
 Below are some examples:

 Short Hikes can be great way to exercise a dog with osteoarthritis